ttltrk/TTT/PY/WEB/DJANGO/FIRST_APP/FIRST_APP.md

 Quit the server with CTRL-BREAK.
 ```

-3. update the views.py in first_app like this
+3. create a hello_world subject >> update the views.py in first_app like this

 ```
 from django.shortcuts import render